Diving deeper into the waters of purpose

 Much of spirituality is focused on going beyond ego and connecting with the ultimate Mystery/God/reaching enlightenment.
 The other dimension of spirituality is Soul.
 The Soul path also directs us to stretch beyond ego, but in a way that draws us into a deep connection to our bodies, homes, friendships, communities and destinies.

 This module is about preparing for the journey of descent to the centre of your being.
-It’s a burrowing into your depths to embody the truth at the centre of your being.
+It’s a burrowing into your depths to embody the truth at the heart of you – the essential nature of your soul.
 Bill Plotkin calls this essential truth your ‘mythopoetic identity’.
 James Hillman calls it ‘the image at the centre of your being.’

-Another way to describe this is ‘soul-level purpose’ – the unique design of who you were born to be.
+Another way to describe this is ‘soul-level purpose’ – the unique design of who you were born to be – your ‘soul signature’.
 This is a different way of thinking of purpose than something you do.

 In this module, you will engage in practices that forge a stronger attachment to Soul.
 Psychology has given us ‘attachment theory’: the understanding that children with secure attachment feel protected by their parents, and know that they can depend on their caretakers.
 In Soul psychology, adults with secure Soul-attachment feel supported and connected with Soul, and they know that they can depend on Soul to guide them through the journey of life.